 - Generally reflects market value at the time of revaluation.

 - Includes any improvements like houses, sheds, swimming pools and pergolas.

-Council also gets two other values for each property.
-They are the Site Value and Net Annual Value.
+Council also obtains two other values for each property:

 A supplementary valuation is applied to any property when a change occurs.